15 Cruel and harmful animal attractions to avoid when traveling

 Watching monkeys dance

 Like the snakes, there are also many monkeys used for street entertainment.
-While travelling around in Morocco, I came across several dancing monkeys.
+While traveling around in Morocco, I came across several dancing monkeys.
 They are often trained from a very young age to perform tricks and appear more like humans.
 During the nights, they mostly stay in small cages.
 Monkeys should not entertain, but live a free life in nature!
 Like the snakes, you can try to reduce this act, by not paying any attention to it while walking by.